 Remember, while villages may only be a kilometre or so apart, each will offer dishes unique to Liguria and some unique to their village.
 Maybe a stroll through some of the pristine hiking trails could be the perfect way to work up an appetite for a nice long Italian lunch in the next village.

 Life in Pigna and surrounding villages of Liguria is a very local affair.
 Sure tourists make it to the area.
-The hiking and mountain bike trails are quite well known and it is a very popular spot for cyclists and campers.
+Hiking in Liguria is very popular and the mountain bike trails are quite well known.
+It is also a very popular spot for cyclists and campers.

 On a weekend, expect many of the restaurants in the villages to be overflowing with a family Sunday lunch trade.
-These are the authentic Italian experiences you come for.
+These are the authentic Italian experiences you come to this part of Liguria for.
 But for the most part, life is a lot more relaxed than that of the touristic scenes of the Riviera and Cinque Terre.